Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Entropy in Isotropic Pairwise GMRF's

-where $H_{G}$ denotes the entropy of a Gaussian random variable.
+where $H_{G}$ denotes the entropy of a Gaussian random variable with variance $\sigma^{2}$ and $\Psi_{\beta}$ is the type-II expected Fisher information.

-Note that, Shannon entropy is a quadratic function of the spatial dependence parameter $\beta$.
-Since the coefficient of the quadratic term is strictly non-negative (it is the expected Fisher information), entropy is a convex function of $\beta$.
-Also, as expected, when $\beta = 0$, the resulting expression is the traditional equation for the entropy of a Gaussian random variable.
-Thus, calculating the value $\beta_{MH}$ that minimizes this form of entropy, leads to:
+Note that Shannon entropy is a quadratic function of the spatial dependence parameter $\beta$.
+Since the coefficient of the quadratic term is strictly non-negative ($\Psi_{\beta}$ is the type-II expected Fisher information), entropy is a convex function of $\beta$.
+Also, as expected, when $\beta = 0$ and there is no induced spatial dependence in the system, the resulting expression for $H_{\beta}$ is the usual entropy of a Gaussian random variable, $H_{G}$.
+Thus, there is a value $\hat{\beta_{MH}}$ for the inverse temperature parameter which minimizes the entropy of the system.
+In fact, $\hat{\beta}_{MH}$ is given by:

-showing that maximum pseudo-likelihood and minimum-entropy estimation are essentially equivalent in GMRF models.
-Moreover, using the derived equations we have the relation between $\Phi_{\beta}, \Psi_{\beta}$ and $H_{\beta}$ as:
+showing that the maximum pseudo-likelihood and the minimum-entropy estimatives are equivalent in an isotropic pairwise GMRF model.
+Moreover, using the derived equations we see a relationship between $\Phi_{\beta}, \Psi_{\beta}$ and $H_{\beta}$:

-where the functional $\Delta_{\beta} \left( \vec{\rho}, \Sigma_{p} \right)$ that represents the difference between $\Phi_{\beta}$ and $\Psi_{\beta}$ is given by equation (\ref{eq:Equilibrium}).
+where the functional $\Delta_{\beta} \left( \vec{\rho}, \Sigma_{p}^{-} \right)$ that represents the difference between $\Phi_{\beta}$ and $\Psi_{\beta}$ is defined by equation (\ref{eq:Equilibrium}).
 These equations relate the entropy and one form of Fisher information ($\Psi_{\beta}$) in GMRF models, showing that $\Psi_{\beta}$ can be roughly viewed as the curvature of $H_{\beta}$.
-In this sense, in an information equilibrium condition $\Psi_{\beta} = \Phi_{\beta} = 0$, the entropy's curvature is null.
-Since $\Psi_{\beta}$ is strictly positive (Fisher information), $\beta_{MH}$ is actually a critical point.
-The results also suggest that an increase in the value of $\Phi_{\beta}$, which means stability (a measure of how the neighboring variables of a given point agree in their behavior), contributes to curve, and therefore to cause a change in the entropy of the system.
+In this sense, in a hypothetical information equilibrium condition $\Psi_{\beta} = \Phi_{\beta} = 0$, the entropy's curvature would be null ($H_{\beta}$ would never change).
+These results suggest that an increase in the value of $\Psi_{\beta}$, which means stability (a measure of agreement between the neighboring observations of a given point), contributes to curve, and therefore to induce a change in the entropy of the system.
+In this context, the analysis of the Fisher information could bring us insights in predicting the entropy of a system.

-Experiments with both Markov Chain Monte Carlo simulation and real image data show that entropy can be quite useful in detecting the appearance of informative patterns.
-More details can be found in Section 6.
-In the next Section, we will move forward to see how Fisher information is also related to measuring the uncertainty in the estimation of the inverse temperature parameter, $\beta$, which determines the global system behavior, by means of the asymptotic variance of maximum pseudo-likelihood estimators.